DFHack/dfhack/docs/plugins/buildingplan.rst

 Tags:
 :dfhack-keybind:`buildingplan`

+:index:`Plan building construction before you have materials.
-Plan building construction before you have materials.
-This plugin adds a planning mode for building placement.
+<buildingplan; Plan building construction before you have materials.>` This
+plugin adds a planning mode for building placement.
 You can then place furniture, constructions, and other buildings before the required materials are available, and they will be created in a suspended state.
 Buildingplan will periodically scan for appropriate items, and the jobs will be unsuspended when the items are available.

 This is very useful when combined with manager work orders or `workflow` -- you can set a constraint to always have one or two doors/beds/tables/chairs/etc.